 Not many people are familiar with the concept of a release command, but it is in fact very important.
 Without knowing exactly when it is free to stop following your command, your dog will not know how long to continue following the stay command.

-If your dog knows to come when you call it, then you will be able to call it to come outside the house, or come into the laundry, or come into the car, or come to you in the park and on the beach.
-This is no doubt, an essential skill.
+If your dog knows to come when called, you will be able to call it to come outside the house.
+You can also call it to come to you in the park and on the beach.
+This is no doubt an essential skill.

 Again, personally I’m not at all concerned whether it comes and sits, or comes and walks around my right side to end up sitting on my left side, or comes because I call out Buddy, come or chicken.
 I just want the dog to come to me, close enough and for long enough for me to take hold of the dog collar…with dignity!

 With this article, I have no intention whatsoever of discouraging further training of your dog.
 In fact I highly recommend it.
-I just wish to point out to those of you, who feel too busy to allocate time for training your dog, that only three simple commands can make your everyday life a whole lot easier and save you some time.
+But for those who are too busy for in-depth training, these three simple commands make your everyday life much easier.

 If you would like to get started training your dog to stay or come when you call, please check out our workshops schedule.
 We often train both in our Out & About Obedience and Recall classes.